our CNC Machining

 Swiss-type turning (Swiss screw machining) is designed for small, complex parts requiring extreme precision.
 The sliding headstock design supports the workpiece close to the cutting tool, enabling exceptional accuracy and surface finish on long, slender parts.

 This process excels at high-volume production of precision components like pins, shafts, connectors, and medical implant components.
-Our partners maintain tolerances to ±0.0001″ with surface finishes to 8 Ra.
+Our advanced turning cells routinely maintain tolerances to ±0.0001″ with surface finishes down to 8 Ra.

 Our Process